 This way, end users will be able to view and follow your profile effortlessly.

 The app itself has a QR Code, which helps users to share their profile easily.
 To know more about it, here is a detailed guide on LinkedIn QR Codes.

 That’s it.
 These are the different types of QR Codes you can create.

-And in order to create QR Codes flawlessly, you should follow some best practices.
+And in order to create these types of QR Codes flawlessly, you should follow some best practices.
 These are:

 - If your use case is promotional, then you should add design to the QR Code.
 A custom-designed QR Code attracts 50-200% more scans as compared to a black-and-white one.

-- Always add a help note to guide end users what they really need to do.
+- Always add a CTA—call-to-action statement—with the QR Code.
+It is a helping note to guide end-users on what they really need to do.
 For example, a simple line such as ‘Scan to fill survey’ will do.

 By following these best practices, you can create any of the types of QR Codes like a pro.

 If you want to create any of these types of QR Codes, you’d need a QR Code generator.
 And here’s how you can choose a QR Code Generator that best suits your requirements.